-Extract from Autumn (London: Hamish Hamilton (Penguin), 2016), pp. 59-61.
-By kind permission of the author.
+This extract was taken from Ali Smith's novel Autumn (London: Hamish Hamilton, 2016, pp. 59-61), by kind permission of the author.

 All across the country, there was misery and rejoicing.

 All across the country, what had happened whipped about by itself as if a live electric wire had snapped off a pylon in a storm and was whipping about in the air above the trees, the roofs, the traffic.